 So far, this was about how the existing maturity level determines the chances of success for the introduction of a system.
 However, there has to be reversed causality as well: using the introduction of a component content management system to increase the maturity level, or at least to be a contributing factor in the process.

 Surely, it is convincing that working with a component content management system requires a certain degree of standardized processes, and that the introduction is easier with a high maturity level.
 But the same goes vice versa: A component content management system can help its users with the implementation of standards.

 The solution should not be to confront the editorial team with an elaborated concept and request an immediate adaption to the demands of the system.
 Proceding that way will undoubtly ask too much even of the most motivated team members.
-It will most likely give them a culture shock.
 However, competent guidance may not only cushion the blow, but could also be an effective way to convey the necessary maturity level.
 A training should raise awareness that it is more proctical to reuse modularized content than to recreate redundant content.
 That way, the functionality of the system becomes a working standard.

 The training methods necessary for this are part of the implementation of the content management system and gradually teach the editors the necessary competencies.
 In the process, the team will experience how working with a content management system is time-saving and economic, for example when creating formatted output documents based on a DTD, compared to elaborate manual formating.
 This is a psychological aspect in motivating the team which should not be underestimated.
 The effort of starting with a component content management system is quickly rewarded with a considerable facilitation.

 For didactic reasons, it may be sensible to precede the introduction with a partial implementation in which the content management system is introduced and tested by a limited number of editors.
 That way, some inevitable difficulties can be overcome more easily.